Chart Color Schemes

 Plenty - Yarrambat is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Plenty - Yarrambat's dwelling structure, as per the latest Census, consisted of 95.9% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 93.9% houses and 6.0% other dwellings.
-Home ownership in Plenty - Yarrambat stood at 43.8%, with the rest being mortgaged (49.5%) or rented (6.7%).
-The median monthly mortgage repayment was $2,272, higher than Melbourne metro's average of $2,167.
-The median weekly rent was $480, compared to Melbourne metro's $431.
-Nationally, Plenty - Yarrambat's mortgage repayments were significantly higher at $2,272 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $480.
+Plenty - Yarrambat's dwelling structure, as per the latest Census, consisted of 95.9% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 93.9% houses and 6.0% other dwellings.
+Home ownership in Plenty - Yarrambat stood at 43.8%, with mortgaged dwellings at 49.5% and rented ones at 6.7%.
+The median monthly mortgage repayment was $2,272, higher than Melbourne metro's $2,167.
+Weekly rent in the area averaged $480, compared to Melbourne metro's $431.
+Nationally, Plenty - Yarrambat's mortgage repayments were significantly higher at $2,272 versus Australia's average of $1,863, while rents were substantially higher at $480 compared to the national figure of $375.

 Frequently Asked Questions - Housing